lareferencia/guidelines-literature-repositories/docs/field_publicationdate.rst

 **One date field – Date of Publication:**

-Often repository systems have more then one date fields that serve different purposes.
+Often repository systems have more than one date fields that serve different purposes.
 Date of creation, publication, modified, promotion, etc. Preferably in the end-users perspective the most logical and meaningful date will be the date of publication.

 **No date of publication available:**